cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Java Runtime
 ++++++++++++
-The latest `JDK or JRE version 1.7.xx <http://www.java.com/en/download/manual.jsp>`__ for Linux and Solaris must be installed in your environment; we recommend the Oracle JDK.
+The latest `JDK or JRE version 1.7.xx <http://www.java.com/en/download/manual.jsp>`__ for Linux, Windows, or Mac OS X must be installed in your environment; we recommend the Oracle JDK.

 To check the Java version installed, run the command::